oliverswitzer/phoenix_heroku_template/README.md

 ### 🛠  Setup & Customzie

-1. Clone this repo, or click "Use Template" to add to your github repositories
+1. Clone this repo, or click "Use Template" in Github to add to your github repositories

 2. Globally replace an easy-to-find placeholder in the app with your desired app name